Groucho Marx: You Bet Your Life

 You Bet Your Life debuted in October 1947 on ABC radio (which aired it from 1947 to 1949), sponsored by costume jewelry manufacturer Allen Gellman; and then on CBS (1949–50), and finally NBC.
 The show was on radio only from 1947 to 1950; on both radio and television from 1950 to 1960; and on television only, from 1960 to 1961.
 The show proved a huge hit, being one of the most popular on television by the mid-1950s, garnering a number one rating in 1953.
 With George Fenneman as his announcer and straight man, Marx entertained his audiences with rapier wit and improvised conversation with his guests.
 Since You Bet Your Life was mostly ad-libbed and unscripted—although writers did pre-interview the guests and feed Marx ready-made lines in advance—the producers insisted that the network prerecord it instead of it being broadcast live.
 There were three reasons for this: prerecording provided Marx with time to fish around for funny exchanges, any intervening dead spots could be edited out; and most importantly to protect the network from what was considered risqué, since Marx was notorious for saying almost anything.
 The television show ran for 11 seasons until it was canceled in 1961.
 Ironically longtime major sponsor, automobile marque DeSoto went out of business for declining sales that same year.
 For the DeSoto ads, Marx would sometimes say: "Tell 'em Groucho sent you", or "Try a DeSoto before you decide."
-Repeats of the program were syndicated and broadcast during the mid-1960s and again, in the mid-1970s, under the title The Best of Groucho.
+13 repeats of the program ran on NBC in the summer under the title "Best of Groucho" so as not to confuse viewers with first-run shows, later NBC Films syndicated 250 episodes during the mid-1960s, later John Guedel Productions syndicated the same 250 episodes in 1973, keeping the re-run title The Best of Groucho.